vega/altair/doc/user_guide/transform/aggregate.rst

 If any field in the specified encoding channels contains an aggregate, the resulting visualization will show aggregate data.
-In this case, all fields without aggregation function specified are treated as group-by fields in the aggregation process.
+In this case, all fields without a specified aggregation function are treated as group-by fields in the aggregation process.

 For example, the following bar chart aggregates mean of ``acceleration``,